45gfg9/45gfg9/README.md

 :wave: Hi!
 I'm what Garbage Collector looking for. :D

-A student, teen, software and hardware tinkerer, far from pro.
+An undergraduate, software and hardware tinkerer, far from pro.
 Want to be a full stack dev!
 (Who knows)

 Coping with all the reality things, can't really do some commits right now.